Meme-Bros/revcord/README.md

 ```

 3. Start the bot using `npm start`

+> [!NOTE]
-Note: it's recommended to use something like [pm2](https://pm2.keymetrics.io/) or [nodemon](https://nodemon.io/) to run the bot.
+> it's recommended to use something like [pm2](https://pm2.keymetrics.io/) or [nodemon](https://nodemon.io/) to run the bot.
 Make sure to pass the `--experimental-specifier-resolution=node` flag to node manually, otherwise it will not run (it's included in the default start script).

 ## 🔧 Configuration <a id="configuration"></a>